ericspring08/Awesome-Programming-Languages/README.md

 # Programming-Languages
-A curated list of pr0gramming languages.
+A curated list of programming languages.